ccb2k18/basic-3d-environment/README.md

-# bndr-graphics-lib
+# basic-3d-environment
-A graphics library to abstract away OpenGL
+A simple C++ and OpenGL application to test Blender 3d models in